 Storage

-Gỏi Cuốn is best consumed same day while the rice paper is still moist.
-If you have leftover Vietnamese spring rolls, store them in the fridge in an airtight container and aim to enjoy same day.
+- If you have leftovers, store them in the fridge in an airtight container and aim to enjoy them same day or by next day.
 Otherwise, the rice paper and rice noodles will turn hard in the fridge due to the cold temperatures.

 📖 Recipe